 - To be called by your proper name and be told the name of the healthcare provider who has primary responsibility for your care and the names and roles of other physicians and healthcare providers involved in your care.

 - Receive complete information from your healthcare provider about your diagnosis, and course of treatment.
 This information should also include outcomes of care (including unanticipated outcomes), and your prospects for recovery in terms that you or your representative can understand.
-All patients will be informed about unanticipated outcomes of care, treatment, and services that relate to sentinel events as defined by the Joint Commission.
+All patients will be informed about unanticipated outcomes of care, treatment, and services that relate to sentinel events.
 Have your pain assessed and to be involved in decisions about managing your pain.

 - Give informed consent for any proposed treatment or procedure, including an explanation and understanding of the possible risks and benefits of the procedure or treatment.